-At the both the one-year and two-year assessments, persons in the Aged, Physically Disabled and DD groups reported significant improvements in having their personal care needs met when compared to the baseline measure.
-No significant improvement in meeting personal care needs were reported by those in the co-morbid DD/MI group at either the one or two-year assessments.
+At the one-year assessment, persons in the Aged, Physically Disabled and DD groups reported significant improvements in having their personal care needs met when compared to the baseline measure.
+Significant improvement in meeting personal care needs continued to be reported by those in the Aged and the PD groups at their two-year assessments.

-For the domain of community integration, only those individuals in the DD target group reported a significant improvement at the one-year follow-up.
-At the two-year assessment, those in the DD group continued to report an improvement in their community integration; however, they were now joined by those in the Aged and Physically Disabled groups.
+For the domain of community integration, only those individuals in the Aged and DD target groups reported a significant improvement at the one-year follow-up.
+At the two-year assessment, an improvement in their community integration was reported by those persons in the Aged, PD and DD groups.